 When you have an extreme dog, it’s really quite baffling from a humanistic perspective – after all, what you’re asking of your dog is very reasonable and not a big deal, and a simple change in attitude from your dog would truly transform his quality of life.
 Yet, he’s choosing to play hardball.
 He’s making it hard on himself when everything could be butterflies and roses!

-Some dogs have such dominant-minded personalities that they are almost willing to hold on to their self-perceived authority at all costs.
+Some dogs have such dominant-minded personalities that they’re almost willing to hold on to their self-perceived authority at all costs, particularly when it comes to the “Down” command (as this is the most submissive of all the commands).
 This makes your job very difficult, but with determination and vision you can overcome the hurdles and reach the most exceptional training results possible.
 The possibilities are still the same for you as any other dog owner, it’s just that there are more obstacles in your way.
 Don’t be put off by them.
 Don’t be faint-hearted.
 If you do so, you’ll be resigning yourself to a life of chaos and frustration with your dog, and you’ll be sentencing your dog to a life of restrictions and unfulfilling relationships in your household and beyond.

 There are myriad ways dominant-minded dogs can rebel against your attempts to train them toward what I term the “Trust Zone.”
 On the mild end of the scale, some dogs simply act pouty and sulky.
 Some even try the “muling” trick as soon as the collar and line go on, refusing to budge an inch.
 These dogs mentally “dig in their heels” and look at you as if to say, “Nope, no way…!” or “It’s not fair you big meanie!”
 They might act reluctantly compliant at times to try to get you off of their back, but they choose to wallow in a mud of self-pity for a very long time before they finally give in and accept that the jig is up.
 Beware, this “very long time” can last for weeks!